guettli/git-tips/README.md

 ## git bisect

-"git bisect" is a great tool in conjunction with unit tests.
-It is easy to find the commit, which introduced an error.
-Unfortunately, it is not a one-liner for now.
+`git bisect` is a great tool in combination with unit tests.
+It makes it easy to find the commit that introduced a bug.
+Unfortunately, it is not a one-liner.
 You can use it like this:

 ```console
 user@host> git bisect start HEAD HEAD~10